Thytu/SMIT/README.md

 ## Contributing

 There are mutliple ways to contribute to that projects, either regarding the UX (i.e doc / even making the example faster) or regarding the core product itself (i.e handling Vision modality).
-Any contributions you make are **greatly appreciated**, if you have a suggestion that would make this better feel free to tell me :D You can also check the <a href="#todo-list">TODO list</a> for more things to improve.
+Any contributions you make are **greatly appreciated**, if you have a suggestion that would make this better feel free to tell me :D You can also check the [open issues](https://github.com/Thytu/SMIT/issues) for more things to improve.

 Don't forget to give the project a star! 🌟 Thanks again!